JonFinley211/Liri-Node-App/README.md

 ![liri random](/images/doc4.png)

 ## To create LIRI ...
-I had to get access to the three API's that were used to power the app; Spotify, BandsInTown, and OMDB.
-I created a .env file to hide the Spotify keys.
+Liri.js uses three API's to power the app; Spotify, BandsInTown, and OMDB. an .env file to hide the Spotify keys.
 These included a Client ID and a Secret Key.
 These were then called into a keys.js file, which was then required into the main liri.js file.
 This allows the keys to remain secret even while saving my work publicly to GitHub.

-I mention this both so that you know how I got the app to work as well as so that you could run the app yourself if you would like to clone the repository.

-To get the random search with the do-what-it-says command I used the core fs package that is native to node.
-Using this I was able to run a search on a different document in the directory (random.txt).
+the do-what-it-says uses the fs package in node.
+Using this I was able to run a search on a text file called (random.txt).
 Inside of that file was held a random command and search value.
-Currently it holds "movie-this,Silverado", but can be updated to hold any of the three searches (movie, song, or concert).
+Currently it holds "spotifuy-this-song,"I Want it that Way", but can be updated to hold any of the three searches (movie, song, or concert).

+## Log.txt using fs package
+the node app liri will also store recent searches in a text file named log.txt

 Take a look at my Portfolio Page https://jonfinley211.github.io/Responsive-portfolio/